concur/developer.concur.com/api-reference/profile-beta/user.md

 ## <a name="get"></a>Get User

 Profile supports user information retrieval with access tokens.
-And the access token will limit the user, as well as the user attributes that you can query for.
+And the access token will limit the user account, as well as the user attributes, that you can query for.
 You can use the following endpoint to lookup your user:

     GET /profile/v1/me     (access token required)